The Spy Who Came In from the Cold (film): Plot

 Leamas initially believes he has failed in his mission and fears severe retribution from Mundt.
 However, in the middle of the night, Mundt releases Leamas and Nan from their cells and provides an escape plan for them both.
 Mundt explains that Leamas' real mission has succeeded; Mundt actually is a British agent, and Fiedler had been the target of the operation all along, as he had grown too suspicious of his supervisor.
 This comes as a shock to Leamas, and the complex web he has been drawn into and the risk he has been placed in by his own superiors become painfully clear.
 He explains the entire plot to still-idealistic Nan as they drive their borrowed car toward the border.
 She berates him for being involved in what amounts to the murder of Fiedler, who was only doing his job.
 Leamas, agitated by her naiveté, erupts in an angry, self-loathing confession:

 What the hell do you think spies are?
 Moral philosophers measuring everything they do against the word of God or Karl Marx?
 They're not.
 They're just a bunch of seedy squalid bastards like me, little men, drunkards, queers, henpecked husbands, civil servants playing "Cowboys and Indians" to brighten their rotten little lives.
 Do you think they sit like monks in a cell, balancing right against wrong?
 Yesterday I would have killed Mundt because I thought him evil and an enemy.
 But not today.
 Today he is evil and my friend.

 Leamas and Nan arrive at the Berlin Wall and are given instructions to climb over to West Germany on an emergency ladder while a searchlight is intentionally turned away.
 Leamas is at the top of the wall pulling Nan up behind him when the searchlight suddenly shines directly on them, alarms sound, and Nan is shot dead by Mundt's operatives, silencing the only civilian witness to the operation.
 Leamas freezes in shock and horror, and is urged by agents on both sides to return to the West.
-Instead, he begins to climb down towards Nan's body on the eastern side of the wall and is also shot and killed.
+Instead, he begins to climb down towards Nan's body on the eastern side of the wall, where he is also shot and killed.